 You should apply for degree candidacy when you begin the academic year during which it will be possible to complete all requirements for graduation.
 To begin this process, meet with your advisor to review your remaining degree requirements and register for all remaining classes.
+Once registered, print out a copy of your completed Program Evaluation from Student Planning in Flashlight and have your advisor sign it.

-Students are to then work with the Assistant Registrar to submit their graduation application, contract, and audio recording.
-After confirmation that this process is complete, students will be considered a degree candidate and will be placed on the official graduating list for the academic year.
-A graduation application fee of \$150 is applied to the student account once this process is completed.
-This fee is waived for early applicants (those who complete the process prior to winter quarter).
+The completed and signed Program Evaluation should be submitted to the Records Office along with an Application to Graduate and a signed Graduation Contract.
+The Associate Registrar will review these documents for completeness and will work with you to resolve any remaining requirements.
+Upon the satisfactory completion of this process, you will be considered a degree candidate and will be placed on the official graduating list for the academic year.
+A graduation application fee of \$75 is applied to the student account once this process is completed.
+This fee is waived for early applicants (those who complete the process prior to the end of the fall term).

-In order to be eligible for degree conferral and participation in spring commencement, you must successfully complete an application for degree candidacy by the last day of winter quarter.
+In order to be eligible for degree conferral and participation in spring commencement, you must successfully complete an application for degree candidacy by the end of winter quarter.
 There are no guarantees of approval after this deadline.
-If you are approved, you will be charged a \$250 late application fee.
+If you are approved, you will be charged a \$75 late application fee.